rljacobson/FoxySheep/CONTRIBUTING.md

 Here are some ideas:

 * Find an input for which FoxySheep and Mathematica give differing `FullForm`'s and document it in a new ticket.
-* Choose an unimplemented language feature and implement it.
-To find an unimplemented language feature, go through the alternatives in the `expr` definition and compare them to the [Operator Input Forms](http://reference.wolfram.com/language/tutorial/OperatorInputForms.html) documentation at Wolfram Research.
-Some purely typographical or display-related parts of the language are unimplemented, for example.
 * Align lexical names to Mathematica.
 * Implement a FullFormEmitter in a new target language.
 ANTLR4 can currently target Java, C#, Python 2&3, and JavaScript.
 * Implement a translator to your favorite CAS's input language.